Introduction

 Communicate with Your Contractor

 Send a polite written notice outlining the defect, attach visual evidence, and request rectification within a reasonable timeframe.
-Keep all correspondences stored.
+Keep all correspondences stored securely to protect yourself against potential contractor disputes.

 The Value of Third-Party Inspections – Before, During, and After Renovation